Hereford Futures Board

 John has been a Metropolitan Police Officer, run a catering business, and had a senior role as Divisional Director of Operations in Grand Metropolitan plc.
 He has also worked for the European Bank for Reconstruction and Development (EBRD) advising companies in Eastern Europe after the fall of the Berlin Wall.
 John has been involved in local politics for over 20 years and has represented Kerne Bridge on Herefordshire Council since 2006.
 John was appointed Leader of Herefordshire Council in May 2011.

 Doug Barrat FCIOB has extensive experience of the Construction and Services Industry gained over many years' involvement in the different disciplines associated with the construction process.
 He was employed for many years by the Kier Group and for the last eighteen years of his corporate life as a main board director of Ballast Plc, a major Anglo Dutch international construction and engineering group.
 Doug's experience covers all forms of procurement including the development of strategic alliances, framework agreements and partnering, the latter particularly around Developer and Retail clients.
-Doug was recently made Master of the Worshipful Company of Constructors read more
+Doug was Master of the Worshipful Company of Constructors in 2012. read more

 Richard Clare is Corporate Senior Vice President of ARCADIS NV, a worldwide built-asset consultancy advising companies on getting the best return from their business.
 Richard and his wife have spent the last five years restoring an ancient farmhouse on the slopes of the Black Mountains.
 They shop regularly in Hereford and know the city’s traffic problems well.
 Richard is a member of the 2012 Olympics Strategic Taskforce and, as a former director of Grosvenor Ltd, he was involved in several major urban regeneration projects, including Liverpool and Cambridge.